+Academy Site

-Details of adult in which concerns have been raised Full Name and Role
+Details of adult in which concerns ha ve been raised

+Full Name and Role

-Details of Young Person Name of Child and D.O.B
+Details of Young Person

+Name of Child and

+D.O.B

-Date Name of contact/Role/Agency Details (NB use Record of Discussion/Meeting form for detailed reports) Has a Record of Discussion/Meeting form been completed Y/N M
+Date Name of contact/Role/Agency Details (NB use Record of Discussion/Meeting form for detailed reports) Has a Record of Discussion/Meeting form been completed Y/N

-Appendix 5 - Record of Discussion/Meeting form

-Person Recording and role Date

-Details (NB remember to update Case Manager Chronology)
+Appendix !
+5 - Record of Discussion/M eeting form Person R ecording and role Date Meeting email co attendees/Phone ontact (delete as ate) - (NB reme Details mber to update Case Manager Chronology)

-Keeping Children Safe in Education 2021 - Low Level Concerns
+Keeping Children Safe in Education 2024- Low Level Concerns

-This document should be used when 'low level' concerns as defined in Section 2 of Part 4 of Keeping Children Safe in Education 2022 are reported.
+This document should be used when 'low level' concerns as defined in Part 4

+Section 2 of Keeping Children Safe in Education 2024 are reported.
 This document does not replace suspension/formal disciplinary investigations in the event that concerns are either categorised as more serious than low level or when formal disciplinary procedures are required in relation to the low-level concern.